GVDub/panai-seed-node/docs/dream.md

 2. Synthesizes them into a narrative prompt
 3. Sends the prompt to a language model (e.g. Mistral-Nemo) via Ollama or another interface
 4. Logs the resulting dream output back into the memory system, tagged as "dream" and "meta"
+5. Stores traceable metadata to allow linking future reflections or recommendations back to dream-originated insights

 ## Output